Welcome!

 How much hands-on time is there in this course?

 Both the theory and the hands-on work are equally important, as we need to understand why we massage in a particular way, and how we would approach a horse with a plan based on the condition of the soft tissues.
 Students need to learn how to physically massage a horse, and this can only be accomplished in the barn!
-For this reason, we are massaging horses on the first day of class!
+For this reason, we are massaging horses every day of every class!

 What are the class times?